stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * Users can make up-front payments to reduce their total computing costs even further
   * Standard RIs (up to 75% off on-demand)
   * Convertible RIs (up to 54% off on-demand) feature the capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value
   * Schedule RIs are available to launch within the time window you reserve.
-This option allows you to match your capacity reservation to a predicatable recurring schedule that only requires a fraction of a day, week, or month
+This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, week, or month

 ### Spot
 * Applications that have flexible start and end times